iamteedoh/aapCredsDecrypt/README.md

 ## Introduction

 This script is a utility to manage AWX/AAP credentials by decrypting sensitive fields and importing credentials from a JSON file.
 It is meant to be executed within an AWX/AAP environment where all the necessary Django models and AWX-specific utilities are available.

 ---

+## Use Case

+This script is to facilitate the migration of credentials from Ansible Tower to AAP, where credentials are not part of the backup/export/import process.

+---